 Simple story, great lesson.

 Turda Salt Mine is one of the most visited places in Romania.
 It has around 600 thousand visitors every year.
-The temperature inside is a constant 12 degrees Celsius all year round due to its dept of 111 metres underground.
-The shaft of the mine is 917 metres long and the highest open point of the bells is about 90 metres high.
+The temperature inside is a constant 12 degrees Celsius all year round due to its dept of 111 meters underground.
+The shaft of the mine is 917 meters long and the highest open point of the bells is about 90 meters high.

-In 1271 the Mine appearers in a written document of the Hungarian Chancellery; here is the place where pure halite (salt rock) could be excavated.
+In 1271 the Mine is mentioned in a written document of the Hungarian Chancellery; here being the place where pure halite (salt rock) could be excavated.
 Because of the enormous quantity of salt on this deposit (spreading around 300 km) the town became well known across Europe.
-This demand gave place to a new job, salt cutters.
+The high demand gave birth to a new job, salt cutters.

 Turda Salt Mine – today

 The Mine was reopened in 2010, using European Funds.
 It’s main use is halotherapy (especially breathing disorders), tourism and entertainment.
 There are 2 halls that are famous: the Echo Hall and the Crivac Hall.

 The Echo hall was used for live concerts, recordings and videos.
 It is the biggest one in the Mine.
 In this place can be found a playground, for spending quality time, and a concert area.
 Also, an underground lake can be of great interest; just imagine water in which you cannot drown (swimming is forbidden, but you can take a boat for a spin).

 The Crivac hall is more history oriented.
 It has one of the last remaining pulley systems that predate modern day mining (a pendulum extraction system, that primarily used horses power).

 Apart from these mainstream usages, some old abandoned galleries are home to an old meat production procedure.
 The salted pork meat produced here is a delicacy, great with a shot of local plum palinca.